 Having experience of working with the general public, children, the elderly or people with disabilities, in a paid or voluntary capacity will strengthen an application.

 |Declaration of criminal background|

-The University and the School of Health Sciences has an obligation to undertake health screening on all prospective healthcare students.
-Any offer of a place to study is conditional on completion of a health questionnaire and a satisfactory assessment of fitness to train from the University's Occupational Health Service.
+The University and the School of Health Sciences has an obligation to undertake health screening of all prospective healthcare students.
+Any offer of a place on this course of study is conditional on completion of a health questionnaire, and a satisfactory assessment of fitness to train from the University's Occupational Health Service.
 This will include some obligatory immunisations and blood tests.
 The link below provides further information:

-If you have, or think you have dyslexia or a long term health condition or impairment that may have the potential to impact upon your studies and/or your Fitness to Practice duty, please complete the Disability form.
-We will contact you to discuss your support needs.
+Should a candidate have, or suspect they may have dyslexia, or a long term health condition or impairment that may have the potential to impact upon studies and/or Fitness to Practice, please complete the Disability form.
+Candidates will then be contacted to discuss requirements for support.

 The academic profile, reference and personal statement of each candidate are given equal consideration.
 Due to the large number of applications it is advised that candidates ensure that they present with the strongest possible application.

 • Evidence of teamwork and personal achievement

 • Evidence of verbal/written communication skills

 Please note that a clinical visit to a Diagnostic Radiography department will be required as well as a successful interview.